d0rarara/d0rarara/README.md

 <div align="center">

-# :wave: Hey there
+# :wave: Hi, I'm Dori

 </div>

 Welcome to my public github profile!
+Here is where I host projects I've worked on to showcase my skills and technologies I've worked with.

 ## About Me

 I'm currently a computer engineering student, pursuing a career in game development!

 ## Technologies I love working with